5 Showing the Right Numbers with ggplot() Data Transformations

-• Understand where different errors in plotting come from.
+• where different errors in plotting come from;

-• Understand how you can use ggplot commands to transform data.
+• how you can use ggplot commands to transform and summarize data;

 The first time you write some code to produce your data viz, it won’t always look amazing.
 Sometimes you will try to tell R to do one thing, but the way you say it won’t be sensible or meaningful to R. You’ll have to write and rewrite your code until you get it right.
-I still have to do the same thing all the time.
+After years and years of using R, I still have to do this.
+Coding can be both hard and tedious, and even if you know exactly what you’re doing, you can still make some sloppy mistakes.
+This gets better with time, but as you progress in your skills your code will also become more complex, and little typos will become harder to find.

 You might also (correctly) tell R to do one thing and after the fact change your mind.
-Maybe there’s a typo in one of your labels.
+Maybe you don’t like one of your labels.
 Maybe an entirely different geom would be a better choice.
 I personally find the process of tweaking my plots fun, but there’s no accounting for personal taste.

 Let’s look at the relationship between population size and the share of the population that’s black.
-And let’s also try using geom_line(), which draws lines by connecting observations in order of the variable on the x-axis.
+Let’s also try using geom_line(), which draws lines by connecting observations in order of the variable on the x-axis.
 Does this seem like a sensible choice?

 library(tidyverse)